python/mypy/docs/source/command_line.rst

     strict will catch type errors as long as intentional methods like type ignore or casting were not used.)

-    Note: the --warn-unreachable flag documented in :option:`--warn-unreadhable` is not automatically enabled by the strict flag.
+    Note: the --warn-unreachable flag documented in :option:`--warn-unreachable` is not automatically enabled by the strict flag.

     If both strict and strict-included flags are set, strict does not take precedence